SimoneDutto/MachineLearning-Course-Assignments/READ.md

 # Machine Learning and Artificial Intelligence: Homework_1
 #### Description of the assignment
-The purpose of this work is to use some classification algorithms and compare them with a toy dataset given by the sklearn library.
+The purpose of this work is to use some classification algorithms and compare their results on a toy dataset given by the sklearn library.
 #### Dataset
 The Wine dataset is a preset of sklearn, it is a copy of the UCI ML Wine recognition dataset.
 The data is the results of a chemical analysis of wines grown in the same region in Italy by three different cultivators.
 There are different measurements taken for different constituents found in the three types of wine.

 **Characteristics:**